How the 2019 F1 grid is shaping up

 With the top three teams closing in on agreeing deals for 2019, we look at how the whole grid is shaping up for 2019.
-This article will be updated once drivers are confirmed by teams.
+This article will be updated with paddock rumours and once drivers are confirmed by teams.

 Mercedes